udevlab/udevlab/README.md

 # udevlab

+The User Development Lab project provides documentation and tools to help to setup an opensource based development environment for Windows, without requiring admin privilege rights.

-This is the source repository for the User Dev Lab project documentation and setup script, which is available at https://udevlab.org/ .
+The documentation from this repository is published at  https://udevlab.org/ .

-The site is rendered using [MkDocs] with the them [Material for MkDocs]
+The site is rendered using [MkDocs] with the [Material for MkDocs] theme.

 [MkDocs]: https://www.mkdocs.org/
 [Material for MkDocs]: https://squidfunk.github.io/mkdocs-material/